“Just sit there right now

 Now we have established already that religions do not necessarily want to be progressive institutions, and there has been sound reasoning for this throughout most of our history.
 In pre-literate societies, religions play a central role in preserving cultural knowledge and continuity between generations.
 They are, after all, merely a formal apparatus for storytelling, the means by which a culture or subculture’s mythos is transmitted.
 It is well and good that those who safeguard this wisdom are not inclined to chase every novel idea.

-It is the official position of Heretic Asylum! that mainstream American culture needs an influx of avant-God voices in the worst way.
+It is the official position of Not Two that mainstream American culture needs an influx of Avant-God voices in the worst way.
 In fact, the urgency may be more relevant now than at any time in human history.
 America in the 21st century is a metaphysical disaster area of epic scope, and the rest of the world is falling all over itself to follow suit.
-The function of the avant-God in the field of storytelling is almost completely unknown to us.
+The function of the Avant-God in the field of storytelling is almost completely unknown to us.
 Our collective imagination is corporate-owned and franchised.
 Everything is a commodity, designed for quick consumption.
 Films are increasingly limited to spectacles of sensory titillation devoid of depth.
 A book is considered good if it is a “page-turner,” and published poetry is either academic calisthenics for bored English majors or greeting card fodder.
 People of a natural metaphysical bent cluster together in small choirs and preach to each other.
 What passes for inspirational writing beyond that is a metaphysically bland melange of self-help, gurus-for-hire, and chicken soup for every persuasion, designed to stir the soul enough to get through the day but always leave us needing more.
 Nothing that threatens our status quo as consumers of the next installment of the Don’t Worry Be Happy franchise.
-(1–see bottom of page for all footnotes)

 Having lost most of their spiritual potency, the mainstream churches of America turn to political power to stay relevant, thus completing their transformation into one of the most divisive forces in our culture –exactly the opposite of the function they are supposed to serve.